PragnyaKalvakol/GDP-I-GROUP-4/README.md

 A chatbot is a type of software that can help customers by automating conversations and interact with them through messaging platforms.

+#### Features of Chatbot

+- 24/7 Customer service
+- Simple User Interface Design and User Experience
+- Acknowledge When Questions are Beyond Their Scope
+- Customer Experience Comes First

 <img width="375" alt="chatbot" src="https://user-images.githubusercontent.com/98142665/194678329-a2dd0a6a-5163-4d4d-8e39-4ea4cec8ad98.PNG">